jimeh/build-emacs-for-macos/README.md

 ./build-emacs-for-macos feature/native-comp
 ```

-By default `NATIVE_FAST_BOOT` is enabled which ensures a fast build by native
+By default `NATIVE_FULL_AOT` is disabled which ensures a fast build by native
 compiling as few lisp source files as possible to build the app.
 Any remaining
 lisp files will be dynamically compiled in the background the first time you use
 them.

-On my machine it takes around 10-15 minutes to build Emacs.app with
+On my machine it takes around 10 minutes to build Emacs.app with
-`NATIVE_FAST_BOOT` enabled.
-With it disabled it takes around 25 minutes.
+`NATIVE_FULL_AOT` disabled.
+With it enabled it takes around 20-25 minutes.

 ### Configuration